ZiwenWan/Program-Dependence-Graph-in-LLVM/README.md

 opt -load libpdg.so -dot-pdg < test.bc
 ```

-After above commands, a dot file will be created.
-Open it with [Graphviz](http://www.graphviz.org/).
+Once you finish these operations a dot file will be created.
+You can open it with [Graphviz](http://www.graphviz.org/).

-## How to generate bc file
+## LLVM bitcode compilation

-Just write a valid C program and then use. (test.c in this example)
+For simple C programs(e.g. test.c)

 > **clang -emit-llvm -S test.c**